Skip to content

 It is not trying to build a hyperactive Discord server.

-It is not going to apportion pointless airdrops.
+It is not trying to apportion pointless airdrops.

-It is not going to lean upon market hype nor pumps.
+It is not entertaining market hype nor pumps.

 Most of us can become just as energised by the prospect of a body of work by learning what it isn’t, as we can by learning what it is.